Skip to content

 • Parameters - configure as provided, and add new parameters as required.
 Details depend on the Evaluation Function.

 • FEEDBACK: add 'cases'.
 Each case is an alternative reference answer, with customised parameters, so that multiple cases can be dealt with independently.
 Cases can be used to capture multiple correct approaches that are not equivalent.
 Cases can also be used to identify common incorrect approaches and to provide customised feedback.
 The FEEDBACK tab is typically populated after students start using the system, and when data is available to point to common expressions.
-Configuring a case works similarly to setting up the default answer in the INPUT tab, with added options for changing the colour of the given feedback, give costum feedback and toggling whether the case answer should be considered correct or not.
-Adding costum feedback will overwrite the feedback produced by the evaluation function.
-The exceptiong When a response is submitted it is evaluated for all cases and feedback for the first case that matches will be displayed.
+Configuring a case works similarly to setting up the default answer in the INPUT tab, with added options for changing the colour of the given feedback, give custom feedback and toggling whether the case answer should be considered correct or not.
+Adding custom feedback will overwrite the feedback produced by the evaluation function.
+When a response is submitted, it is evaluated for all cases and feedback for the first case that matches will be displayed.
 When determining which matched case is first, the default answer described in the INPUT tab will take precedence over all other cases, otherwise the feedback for the matched case with the lowest number will be displayed (i.e. the answer given in the INPUT tab can be considered to be Case 0).

 • TESTS: tests provide a systematic way to log what behaviour the teacher expects.
 It provides a useful record and an efficient way to retest the bevhaiour of a response area over time (e.g. as evaluation functions evolve, or as the subject matter itself changes).